gfdatascience/getting_and_cleaning_data/README.md

 -Step 4: Run the script run_analysis.R in RStudio until the command prompt is returned and the script is terminated.

 The following steps take place within the script:
--1) Merges the training and the test sets to create one data set.
+1: Merges the training and the test sets to create one data set.
--2) Extracts only the measurements on the mean and standard deviation for each measurement.
+2: Extracts only the measurements on the mean and standard deviation for each measurement.
--3) Uses descriptive activity names to name the activities in the data set -4) Appropriately labels the data set with descriptive variable names.
+3: Uses descriptive activity names to name the activities in the data set.
+4: Appropriately labels the data set with descriptive variable names.

 Step 5: Observe files created by script.
 Although tidtdata.txt is the project output, dataset.txt was also